sizovilya/go-psn-api/README.md

 </details>

 ### Functionality
-- You can get user profile info
+- Get user profile information
-- You can get trophy titles
+- Get trophy titles for a user
-- You can get trophy groups
+- Get trophy groups for a specific title
-- You can get trophies
+- Get trophies for a specific title and group

 ### Example
 ```go
 package main